tanush-em/EduRAG/README.md

 ### No Answers/Empty Responses
 - Make sure notes are properly indexed (click "Reindex Notes")
 - Check that your question is relevant to the content in your notes
-- Verify the OpenAI API key is set if you want full LLM responses
+- Verify the Groq API key is set in the `.env` file

 ## Development